D with stroke: Vietnamese

 A page from the đ section of de Rhodes's Dictioniarum Annamiticum, a 1651 Vietnamese-Portuguese-Latin dictionary.
 As with the B with flourish, Đ only appears in lowercase in de Rhodes's works.

+In the Vietnamese alphabet, Đ represents a voiced alveolar implosive (//ɗ//) or, according to Thompson (1959), a preglottalized voiced alveolar stop (//ʔd//).
+An unadorned D in Vietnamese represents either //z// (Hanoian) or //j// (Saigonese).

 Đ is the seventh letter of the Vietnamese alphabet, after D and before E. Traditionally, digraphs and trigraphs like CH and NGH were considered letters as well, making Đ the eighth letter. Đ is a letter in its own right, rather than a ligature or letter-diacritic combination; therefore, đá would come after dù in any alphabetical listing.

-Đ represents a voiced alveolar implosive (//ɗ//) or, according to Thompson (1959), a preglottalized voiced alveolar stop (//ʔd//).
-Whereas D is pronounced as some sort of dental or alveolar stop in most Latin alphabets, an unadorned D in Vietnamese represents either //z// (Hanoian) or //j// (Saigonese).

 The Vietnamese alphabet was formally described for the first time in the 17th-century text Manuductio ad Linguam Tunckinensem, attributed to a Portuguese Jesuit missionary, possibly Francisco de Pina or Filipe Sibin.
 This passage about the letter Đ was later incorporated into Alexandre de Rhodes' seminal Dictionarium Annamiticum Lusitanum et Latinum:

 Another letter written with the symbol đ is completely different than our own and is pronounced by raising the tip of the tongue to the palate of the mouth, immediately removing it, without in any way touching the teeth, for example đa đa: partridge.
 And this letter is very commonly used at the beginning of a word.

 — Manuductio ad Linguam Tunckinensem (Note: As printed in Hồn Việt: Alterum đ notatur eo signo, quia est omnino diversù à nostro et pronunciatur attollendo extremum linguae ad palatum oris illamque statim amovendo absque eo, quod ullo modo dentes attingat, ùt đa đa: perdrix.
 Et haec littera est valde in usu in principio dictionis.As paraphrased by de Rhodes: ...estque vitium linguæ, aliud đ notatur eo signo quia est omninò diversum à nostro & pronunciatur attollendo extremum linguæ ad palatum oris, illamque statim amovendo, absque eo quod ullo modo dentes attingat ut đa đa, perdix: & hæc litera est valdè in usu in principio dictionis.)

 On older typewriters, was located where would be in the French AZERTY layout.
 Alternatively, a hyphen can be overstruck onto a D.